-What kind of work can earn Honors credit?
+10. What kind of work can earn Honors credit?

+a.
 Honors work must be clearly and directly tied to academic course work; it should require students to develop analytical, creative, and critical thinking skills, to gain insights, and to apply learned principles in specific areas; it should strongly emphasize verbal skills, including written work, oral presentations and group discussion; and it should provide students with an opportunity to develop research method skills.
 Honors work may take a variety of forms, including traditional course assignments (e.g., papers, presentations, projects) and service learning experiences.

-What are the benefits of joining the Honors Program?
+11. What are the benefits of joining the Honors Program?

+a.
 The primary benefits are twofold.
 First, students are given a chance to greatly enrich their own educational experience through thoughtful, self-directed study.
 Second, students gain a valuable asset on their academic resume.
 Student transcripts will reflect the individual Honors courses and the overall completion of the Honors Program, providing recognition that will serve them as they transfer to other institutions, seek scholarships, and, eventually, pursue career goals.

-Can I transfer my honors credits from CCD to a four-year college or university?
+12. Can I transfer my honors credits from CCD to a four-year college or university?

-CCD has an active articulation agree with Metropolitan State University of Denver (MSUD) which stipulates students can transfer up to 12 hours of honors course credit.
-In addition, students who complete their A.A. and the Honors Program at CCD are automatically admitted to MSUD's Honors Program upon submission of their final transcript.
+a.
+CCD has an active articulation agreement with Metropolitian State University of Denver (MUSD) which stipulated students can transfer up to 12 hours of honors course credit.
+In addition, student who complete their A.A. and the Honors Program at CCD are automatically admitted to MSUD's Honors Program upon submission of their final transcript.

-What does it take to complete the Honors Program?
+13. What does it take to complete the Honors Program?